 Next up, the omega 3 fish oils.
 I have been sharing these with my training partner: yes, thefitdog has been benefitting from fish oils in his diet!
 He already loves coconut oil (video evidence), so I thought what the hell.
 He had a patchy bit of rough skin on his side and it’s almost completely cleared up since giving him 2 fish oil caps/day (it was bald, rough and hairless, now the skin is soft and the hair is growing back).
 As for me, well I do suffer with dry skin and so I like to take a good quality omega 3 oil.
 I do feel this omega 3 fish oils is one of the best I’ve used.
 It’s got 700mg of Omega 3s per capsule (including 360mg EPA and 240mg DHA), is very carefully made/purified and is made in the UK which I think is important for a supplement like this.
 I feel omega 3 supplements are important not just for skin but for hormone function and generally for a healthy diet.
 So, another thumbs up for this one.
 At £25 for 360 capsules, it works out at under 25p/day* even if you take 3 a day (as I do). *I think.
 Somebody fetch my abacus!

 OK next up are the MultiGuard Balance.
-You’re going to have to click the link to see exactly what’s in it and in what dosage, but basically it’s a multi-vitamin and -mineral with lots of extras for active people.
+It’s a multi-vitamin and -mineral with lots of extras for active people.
 Like chromium, said to help balance blood glucose levels, magnesium, zinc and alpha-lipoic acid (ALA).
 There’s also cinnamon in there, and it actually tastes cinnamony (not that you chew it of course, but you can still taste it).
 This is a good thing as far as I’m concerned.
 I don’t know whether or not this supplement helped me – it’s hard to tell when you take a few and don’t have some kind of testing/measuring thing set up – but it can’t have been a bad thing.
 And one thing I can say for sure is that I’ve been as fit as a fiddle and strong as an ox throughout the past few weeks despite a lot of challenges being thrown my way.
 I haven’t been ill once.
 Take THAT, challenges!
 In ya face!

 OK, just a couple more: Vitamin D and OsteoGuard.
 Vitamin D is another important one to take, if you ask me.
 Our bodies can’t make it and we don’t get much of it from the environment (unless you’re reading this whilst sitting on a beach in Antigua).
 These tablets are a hefty 1000iu each – a good dosage.
 Important for bone density and immune health.
 The Osteoguard is also one for you if you’re concerned about healthy bones: 500mg calcium, 188mg magnesium , vitamin D and vitamin K. Everything you need for healthy bones, regardless of how good your diet is (apparently, 70% of women don’t get enough magnesium from their diets).